Lierrmm/codxe/README.md

 ## Call of Duty 4

-Loading single player maps is not stable so things may or may not work.
+Loading single player maps in multiplayer is a best effort approach.
+Lots of things are broken such as missing FX, player models, crashes etc.

 | Name                | Xbox 360 | Xenia |
 | ------------------- | :------: | :---: |